How to automate LinkedIn connection requests the right way

 Instead of blasting 100 connection requests per week to cold prospects and hoping 30% accept, target people who are already warm.
 People who just liked a post in your space.
 People who commented on a competitor's update.
 People who changed jobs into roles you sell to.

 When you reach out to someone who was just thinking about your topic, acceptance rates jump to 40-60% range.
-That means you need fewer requests to fill your pipeline, which means you're naturally staying well within LinkedIn's limits, which means you're not optimizing for how to avoid getting caught - you're just doing good outreach.
+That means you need fewer requests to fill your pipeline, which means you're naturally staying well within LinkedIn's limits, which means you're just doing good outreach.

-Tools like BeReach take this further with an AI agent that monitors engagement signals, identifies warm prospects, and reaches out with messages that reference their actual activity.
-At EUR49/month for a single account, it's also considerably cheaper than most automation tools that focus on volume.
+Tools like BeReach take this further with an AI agent that helps you spot warm prospects and reach out with messages that reference what they actually care about.
+It works at a respectful pace, and at EUR49/month for a single account, it's also considerably cheaper than most tools that focus on volume.

-The shift from "how do I safely send more requests?" to "how do I send fewer, better requests?" is the real safety strategy.
+The shift from "how do I send more requests?" to "how do I send fewer, better requests?" is the real strategy.

 Frequently asked questions